 We were allowed access to one adult female and three adult male platypus for the current study.
-They were captured in southeast Queensland, Australia and weighed between 0.9 and 1.5 Kg, with the smallest being a female.
+They were captured in southeast Queensland, Australia, and weighed between 0.9 and 1.5 kg, with the smallest being a female.
 All studies were done at the University of Queensland in Brisbane.
 The research was carried out according to the Australian Code of Practice for the Care and Use of Animals for Scientific Purposes under Queensland National Parks and Wildlife permit T00803 and K01782.

-Because the platypus is a semi-aquatic mammal and cannot be confined without severe stress, it has been difficult to maintain and study in captivity (Grant et al., 1977, Whittington, 1991).
-Eighty percent of platypus die during the first year of captivity in zoos within Australia, most within the first month (Whittington, 1991).
+Because the platypus is a semi-aquatic mammal and cannot be confined without severe stress, it has been difficult to maintain and study in captivity.
+18,54 Eighty per cent of platypus die during the first year of captivity in zoos within Australia, most within the first month.
 One possible explanation for this high mortality rate is stress resulting from the electrical noise generated by the pumps and other electrical equipment used in conventional aquaria.
-Platypus are unique among mammals in possessing a highly developed electrosensory system (Manger and Pettigrew, 1995; Scheich et al., 1986).
-This system processes information derived from specialized electroreceptors arrayed over the bill (Manger and Pettigrew, 1996).
-We have dealt with this problem by constructing a Faraday cage around the 2.0 meter diameter, I meter high (water depth 40 cm) fiberglass tank where the platypus could swim and feed.
-This reduced the ambient electrical noise to 10-20m V/cm.
-The Faraday cage also enclosed the 13 meter x 30 cm x 30 cm burrow system.
-Platypus typically slept in one of two nesting boxes (250 mm high x 300 mm wide x 400 mm long) within the burrow system.
-Hay and leaf litter was available in the tunnels and used by the platypus to customize their sleep areas (Manger and Pettigrew, 1995).
+Platypus are unique among mammals in possessing a highly developed electrosensory system.
+31,41 This system processes information derived from specialized electroreceptors arrayed over the bill.
+32 We have dealt with this problem by constructing a Faraday cage around the 2.0-m-diameter, 1-m-high (water depth 40 cm) fiber-glass tank where the platypus could swim and feed.
+This reduced the ambient electrical noise to $10-20 \,\mu\text{V/cm}$ .
+The Faraday cage also enclosed the 13 m × 30 cm × 30 cm burrow system.
+Platypus typically slept in one of two nesting boxes (250 mm high × 300 mm wide × 400 mm long) within the burrow system.
+Hay and leaf litter was available in the tunnels and used by the platypus to customize their sleep areas.
 Plexiglas ports placed over the nest areas allowed video monitoring and recording of sleep postures, twitching and eye movements.
-These ports were covered during polygraphic recording of normative sleep parameters.
+These ports were covered during polygraphic recording of normative

-Platypus were fed fresh water crustaceans and worms as previously described (Manger and Pettigrew, 1995).
-Platypus typically consumed 500 gms (up to half their body weight) each day.
+Platypus were fed fresh water crustaceans and worms, as described previously.
+Platypus typically consumed 500 g (up to half their body weight) each day.
 An active gravel and charcoal filtration system maintained water cleanliness.
 The pool and burrow system was in an unheated room open at the ceiling to allow natural cycles of temperature and light into the room.
-Of the 30 platypus maintained for 1-3 months (mean of 6 weeks) in this enclosure over a 6 year period for a variety of behavioral, anatomical and physiological studies, only one died prior to experimentation.
+Of the 30 platypus maintained for one to three months (mean of six weeks) in this enclosure over a six-year period for a variety of behavioral, anatomical and physiological studies, only one died prior to experimentation.

 The present experiments were done in June and July (Winter).
-In Brisbane at this time of year, dawn is at 6 AM and sunset at 5:30 PM.
-Temperatures within the pool ranged from $20.5^{\circ}$ to $21.5^{\circ}$ C and in the burrow from $20^{\circ}$ to $23^{\circ}$ .
+In Brisbane at this time of year, dawn is at 6.00 a.m. and sunset at 5.30 p.m.
+Temperatures within the pool ranged from 20.5 to 21.5°C, and in the burrow from 20 to 23°C.